lmfit/uncertainties/doc/index.rst

 ====================================

 The `uncertainties package`_ handles calculations that involve **numbers with uncertainties** (like 3.14±0.01).
+It also transparently yields the :ref:`derivatives <derivatives>` of any expression.

 Whatever the complexity of the calculation, this package returns the result with its uncertainty as predicted by linear `error propagation theory`_.
 In particular, it handles **correlations** between variables, which sets this it apart from most existing error propagation codes.

 Calculations involving numbers with uncertainties are made **very simple** thanks to this package.
 In fact, it automatically calculates the `numerous derivatives`_ required by linear error propagation theory.

-Calculations can either be performed in an **interactive session**, or in programs written in the Python_ programming language.
+Calculations of results with uncertainties or of derivatives can either be performed in an **interactive session**, or in programs written in the Python_ programming language.
 Existing calculation code can **run with no or little change**.

 Let's now see how to use these unique features!